jhogan/core/STYLE.md

 with status codes equal to or greater than 400.
 These status codes denote actual errors, making the suffix "Error" appropriate.
 Thus it could be said that, unless the exception class represents an error, it should not end in the word Error.
+(Note that Python drops or replaces the "Error" suffix in some of its builtin exception class as well such as `StopIteration` and `SyntaxWarning`).

 ### Tags
 \#exceptions #naming #class

 <!-- TODO
-Don't chain lines using the semicolon

 Though method names should strive to be one word, parameters should strive to be standard abbreviations.
 Regular varibales strive to be standarad abbreviations so this creates a standard look and feel for all variables.
 -->